ARC Discovery grant. Total value $477,000. ILWS sub-contract $152,940

 Professor Paul Roe, QUT, Professor Margot Bereton, QUT, Professor David M Watson, ILWS & Dr Maggie Watson, ILWS

-The outcomes from this project will be:
+The outcomes this project include:

 Professor David M Watson